 5. SunSun JUP-01 9W UV Sterilizer – Best For 55 Gallon Fish Tank

-- 【 Important Note 】After receiving the product, must remove the shock-proof sponge inside the product before using it.
-(For detailed steps, please see the third product picture in this product page.)
+- 【Important Note】After receiving the product, must remove the shock-proof sponge inside the product before using it.
+(For detailed steps, please refer to the third product picture in the product page.)

-- 【 Warm Prompt 】Because this product contains a small motor inside, it is used to drive water circulation, it will make a loud motor idling sound when running without water, but once it is put into water, the sound will disappear.
+- 【Warm Prompt】Since this product contains a small motor to drive the water circulation, there will be a loud motor idling sound when running without water, but once it is placed in the water, the sound will disappear.
 In addition, in order to ensure the best performance of the machine, we have checked all the machines (in water) before shipment, so after receiving the machine, it may be wet inside, please do not worry, it is brand new.

-- 【 Warm Tips 】 In order to maintain the best cleaning effect, it is recommended to check the machine every 1-2 weeks: open the out casing, 1. clean filter sponge, 2. check whether bulb works well, 3. check whether water enters the quartz sleeve, due to the bulb generates heat during operation, it may cause slight water into the quartz sleeve after long-term use.
-If there is a slight water into the sleeve(which does not affect the bulb, just drain the water.)
+- 【Warm Tips】In order to maintain the best cleaning effect, it is recommended to check the machine every 1-2 weeks: open the casing, 1. clean the filter sponge, 2. check whether the bulb works well, 3. check whether water enters the quartz sleeve, due to the bulb generates heat during operation, it may cause slight water into the quartz sleeve after long-term use.
+If there is a slight water into the sleeve(which does not affect the bulb, just drain the water).

-- 【 1 Year Warranty 】If any questions or problems, please contact the service emailbox on the package, we will solve and reply in 24 hours.
+- 【1 Year Warranty】If any questions or problems, please contact the service mailbox on the package, we will solve and reply in 24 hours.

 The SunSun brand UV Sterilizers are always compact.
 Using them is very convenient.
-The SunSun JUP-01 8W UV Sterilizer is a submersible filter pump.
+The SunSun JUP-01 9W UV Sterilizer is a submersible filter pump.
 Its dimensions are 12 inches x 3.3 inches x 3.75 inches.

 It comes with Suction Cup mounting brackets and needs to be fitted against the aquarium walls.
 The reason why this UV Sterilizer is convenient to use is that it can be used both horizontally and vertically.